 You can support this research by making a donation here.

-James Ron, one of our great advocates recently wrote about his son’s diagnosis and why he supports the program:
+James Ron, one of Life for a Child’s great advocates recently wrote about his son’s diagnosis and why he supports the program:

 We were blindsided by the disease, but we also benefited from access to a medical hotline staffed by excellent diabetes educators.
 Our local pharmacy, moreover, was open at all hours, and never lacked for supplies.
 Although the medicines were expensive, we could make it work.
 How, we wondered, did this kind of resource-intensive care get delivered to parents and children living in places where the medical infrastructure was limited, where medications were often unavailable, and where refrigeration for insulin was expensive, or even non-existent?

 To learn more, I took a trip in 2010 with Life for a Child to a clinic they support in Nagpur, India, accompanied by two of my son’s pediatric endocrinologists from the Children’s Hospital of Eastern Ontario.
 I learned first-hand how difficult it is for parents who make only a few dollars a day to keep their children with T1D alive.
 Sure, T1D parents and patients have it difficult in North America.
 Yet our struggles pale in comparison to those faced by parents living on modest incomes in India, Sudan, Mexico, and the 39 other countries where Life for a Child works.

 Since that trip in 2010, my wife and I have done site visits to medical clinics supported by Life for a Child elsewhere in India, Morocco, Rwanda, and Mexico.
 My wife is a member of the US board, and I help out whenever I can.
 I can attest, through personal experience, that this is a well-run, bare-bones organization that wastes not a single penny.
 It partners with pharmaceuticals when it can, but requires the help of many individual donors to survive.